bkroggel/luzid/_posts/2017-11-30-A-multi-location-weather-widget-build-for-Uebersicht.md

 <br>

-every other location can be added just like that:
+and every other location can be added just like that:

     location: #<-- do not remove this part
       lnd: